 A staple in Manhattan, KS, Blueville Nursery opened in 1933.
-Over the years, the nursery has grown with our community in ways that have allowed it to better meet the needs of their customers.
+Over the years, the nursery has grown with our community in ways that have allowed it to better meet the needs of its customers.
 The nursery is located off Anderson Ave., right past the roundabout to the West of Manhattan.
-Blueville Nursery sits on 45 acres with 40 of those acres being dedicated to growing plants for the nursery.
+Blueville Nursery sits on 45 acres, with 40 of those acres dedicated to growing nursery plants.

 After coming to Manhattan in 1998, I quickly realized Blueville's strong history both within the community and also to the community.
 Blueville is responsible for a tremendous amount of the landscaping you see throughout the city.
 They are also very involved with Kansas State University and its Horticulture and Landscape Architecture programs.

 As a Horticulture Therapy major at Kansas State University, I can still vividly remember Blueville coming to speak in my various classes and also offering a variety of internships to the students.
 When you visit the store it would not be uncommon for you to be speaking to a student from K-State that is working their way through school, same with hiring their landscaping crews.

 Over the years, especially this one!
 Blueville has evolved again to support the community.
 Like many local businesses, they have done online ordering, and curbside pickup and they have always delivered.
 Delivery normally comes with a fee, but that is typical for most and it can be a major convenience!

 Being so connected, Blueville has started a small farmer's market in their store.
 Throughout this summer it has been so convenient to stop by and pick up some fresh produce as we needed it.
 Yesterday I stopped by to pick up some apples and squash.
 Although they have several varieties, I grabbed the Missouri Apples and the Honeycrisp, both were delicious.
 It reminded me of our neighbor's apple orchard and I can't recommend enough grabbing yourself some before they are gone!